Excerpt from the government of Ontario’s ‘Newsroom’

-D&S Meat Products Ltd. was found guilty of a violation Ontario ‘Industrial’ Regulation 851/90, section 24 which states,
+D&S Meat Products Ltd. was found guilty of a contravention of Ontario ‘Industrial’ Regulation 851/90, section 24 which states,

 “Where a machine has an exposed moving part that may endanger the safety of any worker, the machine shall be equipped with and guarded by a guard or other device that prevents access to the moving part.”

-D&S Meat Products Ltd. was also found guilty of a violation of the same regulation, section 75 which states,
+D&S Meat Products Ltd. was also found guilty of a contravention of the same regulation, section 75 which states,

 “A part of a machine, transmission machinery, device or thing shall be cleaned, oiled, adjusted, repaired or have maintenance work performed on it only when,